 The old Yamaha RD250B was fastest at the top end but not by much.
-When racing back to town after a coffee at the Blue Star cafe Billy would slowly come past me on the Blyth Rd doing a couple of mph more than me.
+When racing back to town after a coffee at the Blue Star Cafe, Billy would slowly come past me on the Blyth Rd doing no more than a couple of mph more than me.

 My clock would be nudging the 95mph mark but I suspect it was nearer 90 than 95.

 Buying a Kawasaki KH250

 I’ve met at least 5 KH250 riders over for the Isle of Man TT and I can only remember 1 who hadn’t bought it because they used to ride one in their youth.
 Even the odd one out had tracked down and restored his Dad’s old bike.

 I would imagine most of the KH250’s that are currently road legal have been lovingly restored or very well looked after.

 Try the owners forums or the Classic Bike ads as well as Ebay.